yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  An 'Az' SKU should be used to provide protection against failure of individual data centers in the chosen Azure region.

-**Question 3**

-Describe how you will implement a disaster recovery solution for the claims application.
+3. Describe how you will implement a disaster recovery solution for the claims application.

 -  Which secondary Azure region will you use?
 -  How will the DR be configured?
 Consider each component (web, database, AD, VPN)